MEDICINE SEARCH APP

 No categories, no pre-filters, no complicated parameters.
 You type a name, you see results.
 Like Google, but only for medicines registered in Poland — and without ad tracking.

 The comparison is flexible.
 It handles small spelling variations, diacritics, and case differences — “Nurofen Forte”, “NUROFEN forte” and “nurofen forte” are treated as one and the same.
-Matching runs on both the active substance and the brand name, so if your cabinet has generic paracetamol 500 mg and you’re searching for Apap, both fall into the same group.
+Matching runs on both the active ingredient and the brand name, so if your cabinet has generic paracetamol 500 mg and you’re searching for Apap, both fall into the same group.

 • The doctor just prescribed something new and you want to check interactions with what you already take